 QI Japes Consultant

-Dr Will Bowen is the elf behind the often explosive experiments, you see on QI - usually quite a long way behind, wearing welding goggles and asbestos gloves.
-His purely mathematical doctoral thesis was on topological dualities of distributive lattices.
-Nowadays he is a stage designer, but on our set he is frequently the only thing between you and a small desk fire.
+Dr. Will Bowen – pictured here in the bowels of the Large Hadron Collider - is the elf behind the small but often explosive experiments, you see on QI.
+After starting out as a mathematician, culminating in a doctoral thesis on topological dualities of Post Algebras, he made the small switch into stage design.
+On our set he is frequently the only thing between you and a small desk fire.
 Miraculously (despite his tendency to leave unmarked flasks of aqua regia in the office fridge) no National Treasures™ have ever been sublimed, pyrolised, irradiated, or otherwise genetically mutated during the making of QI – Yet!Agent: Noel Gay